NickGatti/X3D-HTML-GENERATOR/README.md

 ```
 1. ~3/2018 After semester 2 at Galvanize and more understanding of databases and the full stack, rewrite the structure so it's easier to implement into a full stack
-2. ~5/2018 After semester 4 at Galvanize and more understanding of frameworks, add a framework like react.js, angular or vue
+2. ~5/2018 After semester 3 at Galvanize and more understanding of frameworks, add a framework like react.js, angular or vue
-3. ~Unknown ETA Wait to see what to do about the Compare 3D button
 ```

 ## Patch Notes